Nissan Almera: Production

 The facelifted Almera was built in Sunderland, Tyne and Wear, UK, and exported to parts of the Asia-Pacific where it was sold as the Nissan Pulsar.
 In 2006, the second-generation Almera reached its sixth year of production but was still selling strongly worldwide.
-It was also sold in Mexico in three versions: a five-door manual five-speed, a five-door automatic three-speed "Comfort" model and a three-door "Sport" version equipped with side curtain air bags, fog lamps and a five-speed manual transmission.

 The Almera finished production on 28 November 2007, but it was not instantly replaced.
 The Tiida was introduced in several countries as a replacement model throughout 2007 and 2008; although it wasn't officially imported to the United Kingdom, where the Qashqai crossover is the model generally considered to be its successor.
 It was available there through the Arnold Clark dealership network from March 2009 with models sourced from the Republic of Ireland.
 Several Almeras were registered in Ireland in 2008, despite production ending in 2007.